Codecademy/docs/content/matplotlib/terms/legend/legend.md

 ---
 Title: '.legend()'
-Description: 'Places a legend on the axes and access to manipulate parameters of the legend.'
+Description: 'Places a legend on the axes, allowing access to manipulate parameters of the legend.'
 Subjects:
   - 'Data Science'
   - 'Data Visualization'